ncatlab/nlab-content/pages/6048.md

 * {#Dirac62} [[Paul Dirac]], _An Extensible Model of the Electron_, Proc.
 Roy.
 Soc.
 A268, (1962) 57-67.

-* [[Paul Dirac]], _Motion of an Extended Particle in the Gravita- tional Field_, in Relativistic Theories of Gravitation, Proceedings of a Conference held in Warsaw and Jablonna, July 1962, ed.
-L.
-Infeld, P. W. N. Publishers, 1964, Warsaw, 163-171; discussion 171-175
+* [[Paul Dirac]], _Motion of an Extended Particle in the Gravitational Field_, in Relativistic Theories of Gravitation, Proceedings of a Conference held in Warsaw and Jablonna, July 1962, ed.
+L. Infeld, P. W. N. Publishers, 1964, Warsaw, 163-171; discussion 171-175

 * [[Paul Dirac]], _Particles of Finite Size in the Gravitational Field_, Proc.
 Roy.
 Soc.
 A270, (1962) 354-356.